-- God changes his mind often, it seems, judging by how religious opinions change.
+God changes his mind often, it seems, judging by how religious opinions change.

-- Individuals make up their own minds what they take from their religion … you’d think the religious would therefore appreciate how atheists make up their own minds about morality.
+Individuals make up their own minds what they take from their religion … you’d think the religious would therefore appreciate how atheists make up their own minds about morality.

 The variety of religious belief is often greater than the difference between Atheism and a particular Religion.
-Modern Anglicans that accept secular liberal democracy, have no problem with homosexuality, even in the church, are for full gender equality, and gender identity, have much more in common with the social and political leanings of many atheists, than with even their fundamentalist Christian brethren, let alone than with people of other faiths.
+Modern Anglicans that accept secular liberal democracy, have no problem with homosexuality, even in the church, are for full gender equality, and gender identity.
+They have much more in common with the social and political leanings of many atheists, than with even their fundamentalist Christian brethren, let alone than with people of other faiths.

 Political Ideologies of Hitler, Stalin, Mao, …

 Whenever an atheist argues with Christians or Muslims, it’s not long before we get the Hitler, Stalin, Fascism, Nazism, Communism line thrown at us.
-And no matter how often it’s pointed out that this isn’t a valid argument, it still keeps on coming.
+And no matter how often it’s pointed out that this isn’t a valid argument, it still keeps on coming up.
 Often from the same people that have had this pointed out before.

 Political ideologies can of course cross boundaries of Atheism-Theism.
 Christians can be socialists.
-In the 70s it was quite common for Islamists to lean towards socialism … maybe they hadn’t realised how far right Islam really is … or maybe they did.
+In the 70s it was quite common for Islamists to lean towards socialism … maybe they hadn’t realised how far right Islam really is … or maybe they had.

 And, Hitler was not an atheist.
 He might not have favoured the established churches that opposed his thugs, but that doesn’t mean he wasn’t religious.
-Many Nazi ideas were based on the old Teutonic ideals of the religiously motivated knights.
+Many Nazi ideas were based on the old Teutonic ideals of religiously motivated knights.